httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a Dictionary {#ser-dictionary}

-Given an ordered dictionary whose values are (member-value, parameters) tuples as input_dictionary, return an ASCII string suitable for use in a textual HTTP header value.
+Given an ordered dictionary as input_dictionary (each member having a member-name and a tuple value of (member-value, parameters)), return an ASCII string suitable for use in a textual HTTP header value.

 1. Let output be an empty string.
 2. For each member-name with a value of (member-value, parameters) in input_dictionary: